-2.1 Process Models and Metamodels: From a Bird's Eye View
+2.1 Process Models and Metamodels

 Developing and maintaining software has become one of the most challenging tasks a company can do.
 Following some kind of process model, such as the Rational Unified Process [17] or the V-Modell 97 [12], promises to provide guidance facilitating the development task.
 Usually there are different people involved with different views on the development process itself.